Skip to main content

 At the very turn of the nineteenth century, an Englishman named Richard Trevithick designed a practical locomotive around a new type of steam engine, and the railroad was born.
 Many engineering problems had to be solved before the railroad was a practical transportation system; it was only in 1829, the same year as Andrew Jackson’s bone-bruising journey, that an engineer named George Stephenson built the Manchester and Liverpool Railway in England, the first commercially successful steam-powered railroad.

 With the Manchester and Liverpool thriving, railroad projects blossomed in both Europe and America.
 Most were small, local affairs, designed only to break particular transportation bottlenecks or connect towns to the existing transportation system of river and canal.
 But soon much larger railroads were planned or came into existence by consolidation.
-By 1835 there were a thousand miles of railroad track in the United States.
-In 1840 there were three thousand.
-By the time of the Civil War more than thirty thousand miles of railroads laced the country together.
+By 1835, there were a thousand miles of railroad track in the United States.
+In 1840, there were 3000.
+By the time of the Civil War, more than 30,000 miles of railroads laced the country together.

 The first coaches were linked together by nothing more complicated than lengths of chain, and the locomotive engineers delighted in trying to topple the stovepipe hats of the male passengers as the cars jerked suddenly into motion one by one.
 Indeed, much of what seems, to us, intrinsic to railroads was developed only later in the century.
 An adequate signaling system had to await the invention of telegraph signaling in 1851.
 Even the train whistle—that haunting, now nearly forgotten leitmotif of the steam age—did not appear before 1837.